Last Updated on

 To sum up my Bangkok bus excursions: I got lost, got off at wrong stops, boarded the wrong buses and then proceeded to ride them in circles.
 It may take a few tries before you get it right, give it time and you’ll get the hang of it.
 In essence, I had a fabulous time getting lost on the Bangkok bus!
 So here’s the lessons I learned.

-7 Things to Know Before Taking the Bangkok bus:
+Table of Contents: 7 Things to Know about Taking the Bangkok Bus

 1. Directions and how to plan bus routes